 The system must be capable of identifying unauthorized data leaving the organization, whether via network file transfers or removable media.
 Within one hour of a data exfiltration event or attempt, enterprise administrative personnel must be alerted by the appropriate monitoring system.
 Once the alert has been generated it must also note the system and location where the event or attempt occurred.
 If the system is in the organization's asset management database, the system owner must also be included in the generated alerts.
 Every 24 hours after that point, the system must alert or send e-mail about the status of the systems until the source of the event has been identified and the risk mitigated.
-While the one-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting, with notification about data exfiltration events or attempts sent within two minutes.
+While the one-hour timeframe represents the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting.